19hours/sg-statutes/Acts/Agency for Science, Technology and Research Act.md

 (2) In carrying out its functions, the Agency shall —

-(a) have regard to the needs of Singapore and its resources; and
+(a) have regard to the needs of Singapore and its resources;

+(aa) have regard to the policies and directions of the Research, Innovation and Enterprise Council established under the National Research Fund Act 2006; and

+[17/2006 wef 22/08/2006]

 (b) promote developments, commercial applications and innovation in areas of science (including biomedicine ), engineering and technology that increase the economic growth, productivity and employment opportunities in Singapore, that enjoy good export market prospects and that will enhance Singapore’s international competitiveness.